wevote/WeVoteServer/docs/README_MAC_SIMPLIFIED_INSTALL.md

     (WeVoteServerPy3.7) admins-iMac:WeVoteServer admin$ python manage.py makemigrations wevote_settings
     ```
      (January 28, 2019:  that second makemigrations for the wevote_settings table should not be necessary, but as of today,
      it is necessary.
-The second makemigrations will be harmless, if it becomes unnecessary at some point.)
+That second makemigrations line will be harmless, if it becomes unnecessary at some point.)

 2. Run migrate.
 Django "migrate is responsible for applying and unapplying migrations."